9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 - Get your normal sneaker size for a perfect fit.

-- If you are in between sizes, size up by 1/2.
+- If you are in between sizes, size up by ½.

-Oliver Cabell doesn’t produce half sizes but they do make sizes from a US 5 to a US 14.
+Oliver Cabell doesn’t produce half sizes, but they do make sizes from a US 5 to a US 14.
 Size up if you’re between fits.

-10. Greats – The Royale
+Runner Up: Greats The Royale 2.0

 Key Highlights

-- Full-grain leather uppers
+- 13 leather uppers available

 - Footbed with antimicrobial properties and cushioning